Hey! I send out copywriting hacks, business ideas, and stuff that gives you a competitive advantage over others....every week....via email.

 Which brings me to the conclusion I need a solid will (or at least a defined set of instructions left with the person with power of attorney over me).
 I need proper instructions in place to determine what will happen to my physical assets, money and businesses if I die.
 I’d also like every possible organ and body part harvested and donated quickly as possible (why the hell would I still need them)??

-3.)
+Action to take:1.)
+Make a proper set of instructions to execute in the event of my unexpected demise.2.)
+Legally give my parents power of attorney over everything I own if I kick the dust.3.)
 Properly register as an organ donor.
 Apparently there’s a special registration for this…I personally think EVERYONE should automatically be an organ donor UNLESS they specifically apply NOT to be.

 A few years before he died, Benjamin Franklin wrote up his own epitaph which I think is totally badass (this is the original so forgive the weird syntax):